 This guide will use Bluehost as a template in showing how to start a blog.
 It’s my favorite hosting site, and I’ve used it a lot.
 But I’ll mention a few others.

 The cheapest way to start a blog is to use a free platform.
-Wix, Blogger, and WordPress.com are all free options (not to be confused with the WordPress Content Management System hosted on a paid host, which I’ll talk about below).
+Some of the well-known options like Wix and Blogger still let you get started for free (see our comparison of Bluehost vs Wix).
 Medium is a beautiful platform as well.
 Each of these options takes care of hosting for you, but you don’t own your own blog—it’s at their mercy.
 Your domain name will be yourdomain.wordpress.com or something like that.